Unfinished Business (2015 film): Plot

-Dan later manages to score a meeting with Dirk, via Bill.
-First, the guys pass through a riot going on outside the building where Austerlitz is located.
-After evading police and getting pelted with paintballs, the guys make it inside with the aid of Bill.
-Austerlitz likes what he hears from Dan, then what he sees on their front page, and they close a deal, thereby saving Dan's business.
-He, Tim, and Mike celebrate by gloating in front of both Chuck and Jim.
+Dan later manages to score a meeting with Maarten Daaervk via Bill.
+First, the trio pass through a riot happening outside Daaervk's building.
+After evading police and getting pelted with paintballs, they manage to make it inside, thanks to Bill.

+Daaervk likes what he hears from Dan, then what he sees on their front page, so they close a deal, thereby saving their business.
+He, Tim, and Mike celebrate, gloating in front of both Chuck and Jim.

-The guys return home to their respective loved ones.
-Mike rejoins his friends from the special home and boasts his multiple "explers" in Berlin.
+Returning home to their respective loved ones: Mike rejoins his friends from the special home and boasts his multiple "explers" in Berlin.
 Tim reunites with the maid he encountered in Portland.
 Dan rejoins his family, now confident of their future.